molily/molily.de/_posts/2017-07-20-android-browsers.md

 ### Privacy features

 - Private tabs.
 Unfortunately, these tabs are not blank in the Android “Recent Apps”.
 Content of private tabs might be seen in the application overview.
 - Disable cookies.
-Most Chrome-based browsers allow to disable cookies, but that feature is not useful in my opinion.
-Disabling cookies alltogether renders most login-based sites unusable.
+Most Chrome-based browsers allow to disable cookies, but this feature is not useful in my opinion.
+Disabling cookies altogether renders most login-based sites unusable.
 - Disable usage statistics
 - Clear browsing data manually